pixie-io/pixie/README.md

 **View results on machine generated Live dashboards**

-Pixie Platform auto-generates "Live View" dashboard to visualize script results.
+The Pixie Platform auto-generates "Live View" dashboard to visualize script results.
 You can view them by clicking on the URLs prompted by `px` or by visiting: `https://work.withpixie.ai/live`

 ![CLI Demo](./assets/live_7apr20.gif)